-For entities which use operating leases to finance certain capital activities, this standard could have a significant impact on the financial statements upon adoption.
-Management should undertake a complete inventory of existing leases that will be subject to the new accounting and disclosures.
+For those which use operating leases to finance certain capital activities, this standard could have a significant impact on the financial statements upon adoption.
+Management should consider the impact on financial covenants, as well as ensuring a complete inventory of existing leases that will be subject to the new accounting and disclosures.